 What does it mean to labor in modern-day America?
-Alex Gallo-Brown takes the stage with visions from his book Variations of Labor, offering poetry and fiction about all walks of work exploring the lives of semiprofessional poker players, line cooks in high-tech company cafeterias, and an activist trying to drum up support for a union.
+Alex Gallo-Brown takes the stage with visions from his book Variations of Labor, offering poetry, essays, and fiction about all walks of work.
+In conversation with Nicole Vallestero Keenan-Lai of Puget Sound Sage, Gallo-Brown explores the lives of semiprofessional poker players, line cooks in high-tech company cafeterias, and an activist trying to drum up support for a union.
 Gallo-Brown paints a bleak picture of dead-end jobs and truncated hopes, while simultaneously depicting the roil underneath the surface of all those who have been disrespected and written off.
-Sit in with Gallo-Brown for the complex, sobering, and human stories of labor in our country.
+Sit in with Gallo-Brown and Keenan-Lai for the complex, sobering, and human stories of labor in our country.

 Presented by Town Hall Seattle as part of the 2019 Homecoming Festival.